 Among the more unique concepts in the cryptocurrency markets is ‘coin burning’, alternatively titled ‘token burning’.
 A wide variety of coins and tokens have adopted this process into their systems.
 Going by the name, one would get an image of legit coin burning; something hardcore, so to speak.
 While this isn’t the case, coin burning is still a vital mechanism.
 As a matter of fact, it’s a process that has the potential to be a popular feature for future cryptocurrency projects.
 A large number of Initial Coin Offerings (ICOs) are integrating a coin burning mechanism into their operations.
 Specifically for tokens that don’t sell at the end of their token sale.

 On top of all this, major exchanges that have their own native tokens, like Binance, also adopt a periodic token burning mechanism.
-The main reason for this is so that they can add value to those who are holding Binance Coin (BNB).
+The main reason for this is so that they can add value to those who are participating in a token sale or simply holding Binance Coin (BNB).

 So, how does coin burning work if the coins themselves are not physical?
 This article will answer that question by going into detail about this process and what it entails.

 Token burning is indicative of the permanent removal of pre-existing cryptocurrency coins from distribution.
 There are multiple purposes of this procedure, with some typically being:

 - For creating new tokens or coins (‘proof-of-burn’)

 - As a means to reward the holders of the token or coin